daattali/beautiful-jekyll/_posts/2020-12-18-live-stream-for-velocity.md

 ---

-# Virtual Fur Squared Presents: A charity stream for Velocity Sloth Mom & Family
+# A charity stream for Velocity Sloth Mom & Family
-We have a little charity stream for one of our own, Rob.
-You probably have seen him at our dealer's den doing fantastic oil paintings, on stage at Whose Lion making us all laugh, or at LARP battling it out.
+We at Fur Squared have volunteered to help with our developing tech chops to put on a little charity stream for Velocity Sloth Mom & Family.
+On December 17th, Velocity lost her husband, Don, to covid-19, and he was the sole provider for her and their two daughters.
+[Click here to donate to the Go Fund Me](https://www.gofundme.com/f/help-velocity-sloth-mom-and-family)

 # [Click here to go to live.fursquared.com](https://live.fursquared.com)
 <br>